isaacnmm/pestpolicy-hugo2XX/content/posts/best-wireless-pc-controller/index.md

 [Xbox 360 Wireless Set Up](https://support.xbox.com/en-US/xbox-on-windows/accessories/xbox-controller-for-windows-setup)
 Controller to demonstrate how to connect the Controller to your PC wirelessly.
 In this connection, you will use a Wireless Adapter Dongle if the Controller does not have a built-in wireless adapter.
-1. Using�USB connections, connect the Wireless Adapter to the PC (if the adapter is not inbuilt)
+1. UsingUSB connections, connect the Wireless Adapter to the PC (if the adapter is not inbuilt)
 2. Go to the PC settings and hit the "ADD Bluetooth and other devices" button.
 3. Select all the options outlined below that button
 4. Select the Xbox Wireless Gamepad.